skywarth/annals-of-disco/health/medicine/psychological/ailments.md

 - Abstaining or struggling with reading out loud
 - Difficulty pronouncing new words
 - Reading at slow pace
-- Inability or struggle with comprehending the read material, diffucilty in summarizing/reciting it
+- Inability or struggle with comprehending the read material, difficulty in summarizing/reciting it
 - Needing to read paragraphs or passages several times before comprehending it
-- Mispronounciation of words
+- Mispronunciation of words
 - Poor handwriting
 - Trouble keeping up with long contexts or processes that involve multiple steps, getting called out as 'not listening'
 - Having difficulty in remembering/memorizing names of people, but not faces or appearances